eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 		* GMIN
 	- Global parameters cannot be redefined (p..
 44).
 	- Definitions of ".PARAM" at "the top level netlist is equivalent to" those of ".GLOBAL_PARAM" definitions (pp. 43).
-+ Parameters can be defined using the ".PARAM" statement [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.26 .PARAM (Parameter), pp. 118-119].
++ Parameters can be defined using the ".PARAM" statement [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.26 .PARAM (Parameter), pp. 118-119].
 	- While parameters can be redefined, the last parameter definition would be used.
 Warnings are not provided for this, unless specified with the "*-redefined_param* command line option".
 	- Interpolators can use data stored in a file for numerical interpolation (pp. 118).
 	- "Reserved words that [cannot] be used as names for parameters" (pp. 118-119):